iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 > NHS have advised that app has been modified to allow selection of the distance you are willing to accept a task but I cannot find this feature.
 Also I don't have a "tasks" tab, still showing the "comms" tab.
 Edward<br> :date: __2021-01-15 20:08:06__

+> I don't know how to change my settings, as requested, and don't know how you would know my preferred distances (for being a steward at vaccination centres).
+Incidentally, I'd find it easier if messages referred to miles not kilometres, as that's what we use in this country!<br> :date: __2021-01-15 00:28:17__

 #### 2-star reviews